 While more decayed in demeanor rather than character, the frightening Zirconia in Super S also got a lot more frustrated and pathetic in the last half of the series, whereas in the first half she was chillingly calm and foreboding.
 Justified in that she had to deal with more rebellious, troublesome minions and orders from the realBig Bad, Queen Nehelenia.

 Sailor Moon herself, she is MUCH weaker in the anime, and virtually once an episode she needed to get rescued by Tuxedo Mask, the Outer Senshi, or the Sailor Starlights.
+She still definitely has her moments, however.

 Complete Monster: Wiseman/Death Phantom takes the cake.
 Also, Rubeus from the same arc was just plain nasty.